M4N4VS1NGH/PasswordManager/README.md

 # PasswordManager

-- A simple implementation of a Password Manager using ChatGPT-3.5
+- A simple implementation of a Password Manager with the help of ChatGPT-3.5

 - Made with Java (Amazon Corretto Version 11.0.19)